CDCgov/NEDSS-Infrastructure/terraform/aws/modules/development/sftp-lambda-preprocessor/README.md

 ## Description

-This module deploys and configures NBS7 development resources for CSV to HL7 Transformer Lambda
+This module deploys and configures NBS 7 development resources for CSV to HL7 Transformer Lambda

 This module: